matthew-hirn/C-1-1-Interpolation/README.md

 ## Installation

+The folder C-1-1-Interpolation can be saved to any location.
+In Matlab, add to the path the folder C-1-1-Interpolation.

+Check the releases tab to get release versions of the software and to see major updates.

 ## Using the Software

 The function EFD can be used to generate uniformly distributed pseudorandom input: data points (E), function values (F), and partial derivatives (D).
 For 20 initial points in R^2, use the following command: